Proto:Half-Life 2: Episode Two/Source Particle Benchmark

 npc_blob is a test entity designed to showcase the Source Engine's ability to render entities moving in packs and formation.

-It uses the model of a Snark ported to the source engine from Half-Life.
-It is showcased in a map called demo_blob that wasn't present in the Benchmark by default but was present in the Repo VMF map sources that leaked in 2016.
-In the map, a flock of npc_blob will walk over map objects, entities, and even take on specific shapes, such as the Half-Life 2 logo.
+It uses the Snark model from Half-Life: Source.
+It is showcased in a map called demo_blob that wasn't present in the Benchmark by default but was part of the Repo VMF map sources that leaked in 2016.
+In the map, a flock of npc_blob will walk over map objects, entities, and even take on specific shapes, such as the Half-Life logo.

 Files